Dresden: 19th and early 20th century

 In 1806, Dresden became the capital of the Kingdom of Saxony established by Napoleon.
 During the Napoleonic Wars the French Emperor made it a base of operations, winning there the Battle of Dresden on 27 August 1813.
 As a result of the Congress of Vienna, the Kingdom of Saxony became part of the German Confederation in 1815.
-Following the Polish uprisings of 1831, 1848 and 1863 many Poles fled to Dresden, among others composer Frédéric Chopin.
-Dresden itself was a centre of the German Revolutions in 1848 with the May Uprising, which cost human lives and damaged the historic town of Dresden.
+In 1838, the Dresden Coinage Convention took place in the city which attempted to bring some degree of standardisation to the currencies used in the Zollverein (German Customs Union).
+Steamboat transport on the Elbe was established in 1837, followed in 1839 by the opening of Dresden’s first railway, providing a direct connection to Leipzig.

+Dresden was a centre of the German Revolutions in 1848–1849.
+The May Uprising saw rebel Saxon troops supported by students, democrats, miners, and workers declaring a provisional government at the Town Hall.
+During the street fighting the city’s first opera house was destroyed.
+Prussian forces, aided by loyal Saxon troops, suppressed the revolt, leaving over 150 dead and many imprisoned.
 The uprising forced Frederick Augustus II of Saxony to flee from Dresden, but he soon after regained control over the city with the help of Prussia.
 In 1852, the population of Dresden grew to 100,000 inhabitants, making it one of the biggest cities within the German Confederation.
+Following the Polish uprisings of 1831, 1848 and 1863, many Poles fled to Dresden, including the artistic and political elite, such as composer Frédéric Chopin, war hero Józef Bem and writer Adam Mickiewicz.
+Mickiewicz wrote one of his greatest works, Dziady, Part III, there.

 As the capital of the Kingdom of Saxony, Dresden became part of the newly founded German Empire in 1871.
 In the following years, the city became a major centre of economy, including motor car production, food processing, banking and the manufacture of medical equipment.
 In the early 20th century, Dresden was particularly well known for its camera works and its cigarette factories.
 During World War I, the city did not suffer any war damage, but lost many of its inhabitants.
 Between 1918 and 1934, Dresden was the capital of the first Free State of Saxony as well as a cultural and economic centre of the Weimar Republic.
 The city was also a centre of European modern art until 1933.